gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 This is cool, but also not very tempting to do in a real application.
 For the gain of zero benefits, it did involve quite a bit of boilerplate after all.

-So let's make it a bit more interesting!
+So let us make it a bit more interesting!
 `gtk::Button` does not hold much state, but we can let `CustomButton` hold a number.

 <span class="filename">Filename: src/main.rs</span>